MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md

 The API changes and new requirements outlined in this white paper are ones that you are likely to encounter when porting existing game code from the Xbox One XDK to the new UWP.
 Particular emphasis has been given to application and environment setup, as well as feature areas related to Xbox Live services, such as multiplayer and connected storage.

-For more information, follow the links provided throughout this article and in the following references, and be sure to visit the “Windows 10” section of the [developer forums](https://forums.xboxlive.com) for more help, answers, and news.
+For more information, follow the links provided throughout this article and in the following references, and be sure to visit the "Windows 10" section of the [developer forums](https://forums.xboxlive.com) for more help, answers, and news.

 ## See also